Adding Reconfiguration to Zielonka's Asynchronous Automata: From Fixed to Reconfigurable and Back

-The listening function of each agent is the same for all states: each process always listens to the channels that have this process in their domain, i.e. $L_p(s) = \dom^{-1}(p)$ for all $s \in S_p$.
-The only part that is not straightforward to emulate is that a transition of an AA depends on the states of all processes in the domain of the corresponding letter.
-Therefore each process in the CTS needs to share their states via message contents to all others when emulating a transition.
+The intuition is as follows.
+The listening function of each process is the same for all states: each process always listens to the channels that have this process in their domain.
+The only part that is not straightforward to simulate is that a transition of an AA depends on the states of all processes in the domain of the corresponding letter.
+Therefore each process in the \RA needs to share their state via message content to all others when simulating a transition.

-\begin{lemma} Every language recognized by an AA over $(\Alp,\dom)$ can be recognized by a CTS with set of channels $\Alp$. \end{lemma}
+\begin{thm} Every language recognized by an AA over $(\Alp,\dom)$ and $\Proc$ can be recognized by an \RA with set of channels $\Alp$ and processes $\Proc$. \end{thm}